 View Guidelines for the IDEA Program (PDF).
 Pursuant to Section 37.37.315 of the Newport City Code of Ordinances, in order to determine eligibility for this program, a company must complete, sign and submit an IDEA Application (PDF) to the Office of the City Manager.
 For more information, email Bev Holiday, Community Liaison.

 The City offers up to a 40% reduction in occupational license fees for certain projects locating in the community.
 Download the Job Development Incentive Program Application (PDF) or email Bev Holiday, Community Liaison.

 Business and property owners can defer the added value of improvements from the taxable assessment of their property for a period of five years.
 A structure must be 25 years old or older and must undergo substantial rehabilitation to qualify.
-Click here for the application or contact Code Enforcement Director Brian Steffen.
+Download the Property Assessment Moratorium Application (PDF) or email Brian Steffen, Code Enforcement Director.

 A 20% investment tax credit is available for substantial rehabilitation of certified historic buildings that are income-producing.
 Project must comply with the Secretary of the Interior's Standards for Rehabilitation.
 A 10% credit is available for buildings built before 1936 that are not certified as historic.
 (A map will soon be added showing Newport Tax Credit Eligibility Areas.)

 For more information on the Commonwealth's program, visit the Kentucky Heritage Council's Historic Rehab Tax Credits page visit the or email Scott Clark, the City's Historic Preservation Officer.

 The City has created the local City Center Tax Increment Financing (TIF) District.
 View a map of the Tax Increment Financing District (PDF).
 For more information, email Lauren O'Brien, Assistant to the City Manager.

 Fore more information about the benefits through TIF in Kentucky, view the TIF Fact Sheet (PDF).